THE DREAM BEGINS.

 THEN AND NOW.

 Privacy on small boats was one of the problems all parents with kids complained about, for the children and their parents.
-Tranquility Base was 12’ 6”inches beam, but a modern Beneteau of the same length is 14’ foot wide.
-Some catamarans are floating palaces nearly twice the beam of TB with conveniences akin to houses and unfortunately costing about as much.
-In such a monster there is the possibility of not actually seeing your children all day until meal times.
+Tranquility Base was 12’ 6”inches beam, but a modern Beneteau of the same length is 14’ feet wide.
+Some catamarans are floating palaces nearly twice the beam of TB, with conveniences akin to houses and unfortunately costing about as much.
+In such a monster there is the possibility of not actually seeing your children all day, until meal times.

 Communications also greatly simplify home schooling and a laptop can contain enough lessons for a lifetime, never mind a childhood.
 My own has 1,000 classical books in it.
 The Internet also enables face-to-face chats with teachers and friends even between boats on passage, greatly mitigating the peer separation our girls sometimes felt.
 Everything is so much easier for live aboard cruising with children, not just because of computers and the Internet, but I-phones and digital TVs.
 On the boating front, water-makers, radar, AIS, Eperbs, solar panels, freezers, washing machines and roller furling sails make sailing more pleasurable, none of which we had on Tranquility Base.